 Payment for any software, cloud computing, and other human resources and accounting needs

 Costs related to property damage due to public disturbances that occurred during 2020 that are not covered by insurance

 Payments to a supplier pursuant to a contract, purchase order, or order for goods that were in effect prior to receiving the PPP loan that are essential to your operations when the payments were made.
 Supplier costs for perishable goods can be made before or during the life of the loan

 Personal protective equipment and costs that you incurred to help your business comply with Federal, State, or local requirements beginning on March 1, 2020

 If your goal is to get all or most of your loan forgiven, you will need to ensure that the money is spent according to SBA guidelines.
 You can learn more about these guidelines here.

 How can I apply for a PPP loan through Pursuit?

-You can start your Paycheck Protection Program application and view helpful application resources on our PPP Application Information Hub.
+View the most recent PPP application information and helpful application resources on our PPP Application Information Hub.

 The PPP loan is administered by Pursuit BDC